rcheuk/angular_tableau_directive/README.md

 This is a simple application that demonstrates the use of an AngularJS directive for displaying Tableau dashboards.

+To get started, make sure you have node/npm, gulp, and bower installed.
+Then run `npm install && bower install` followed by `gulp serve` to start the server.

 ## Overview

 This application was scaffolded using Yeoman's Gulp-Angular generator.
 It relies on Public Tableau Dashboards to demonstrate usage.